 - Resolve the domain name to point to the public IP address of the instance.
 Domain name resolution is a prerequisite for using domain names to access your website.
-For more information about the procedures, see Add and manage records.
+For more information about the procedure, see Add and manage records.

 - Use the resolved domain name to access Apache.
 Example: https://ecs-quickstarts.info.

 Step 6: (Optional) Release the ECS instance

 You can release the instance if you no longer need it.
 After the instance is released, billing stops and its data cannot be recovered.

 - Go back to the Instances page and find the EcsQuickStart instance.

 - In the Actions column, choose .

 - In the Release dialog box, set Release Mode to Release Now and click Next.

 - In the top navigation bar, choose .

 - In the left-side navigation pane, choose Details tab. .
 On the Bills page, click the

 - Set Instance Name to EcsQuickStart and press the Enter key to start a search.

 What to do next